 Types of licences and certificates

-Division 1 licences and satellite site certificates cover larger manufacturing operations, while Division 2 licences and manufacturing certificates are issued for smaller operations.
+In general, Division 1 factory licences and satellite site certificates are used for large operations, while Division 2 factory licences and manufacturing certificates are issued for smaller operations.

 To determine what type of licence will be required when explosives are manufactured:

 - Review the manufacturing activities that do not need a licence or certificate (see Explosives Regulations, Part 5, Division 3).